-There is an exciting new research study being carried out at Aston University, Birmingham using facial analysis to build a profile of the facial measurements of children with Down's syndrome.
-This information will be used to find out what spectacle frame parameters need to be produced in order to comfortably fit children with Down's syndrome.
+There is an exciting new research study being carried out at Aston University, Birmingham using facial analysis to build a profile of the facial measurements of children who have Down's syndrome.
+This information will be used to find out what spectacle frame parameters need to be produced in order to comfortably fit children who have Down's syndrome.
 It is hoped that this profile will inform spectacle frame manufacturers with useful data in order to provide specific frames.